51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 Many Flow Elements have numerous configuration options, it is also possible to configure Pipelines in many ways.

-In order to make configuration as simple as possible for users, it is required that elements and Pipelines can be configured and created using either a pure code approach, or a configuration file.
+In order to make configuration as simple as possible for users, it is REQUIRED that elements and Pipelines can be configured and created using either a pure code approach, or a configuration file.